sergpank/sergpank.github.io/_posts/2018-05-17-Compiling-and-running-Java.md

 # java [options] class [args]
 java -DmyProp=myValue MyClass x 1

-# In out case we have to cd to "target/classes" dir and execute the following command:
+# In our case we have to cd to "target/classes" dir and execute the following command:
 java com.main.Main
 > FOO
 > BAR

+# If you are using jar depencies add ClassPath parameter starting with cur dir .:jar1:jar2:...
+java -cp .:dependency.jar com.main.Main
+...
 ```